YossefHawela/Jaggy-Epub-Translator/README.md

 ## 🧾 Requirements

 * Self-contained: No .NET install needed.
 Big fat exe.
 Works on machines with no clue what .NET is.
-* Internet connection (for the Google Translate API to disappoint you properly)
+* Internet connection (unless you think Google Translate works on black magic)
 * A bit of patience.
 Or a lot.
 Maybe make some tea.

 ---